 If selecting the Anonymous option, consider selecting the Enable Password Protect setting below the Completed Action setting (described below) to require a password to access the Web Entry.

 Authenticated: Select the Authenticated option to require an authenticated user or group member to start a Request via the Web Entry's URL.
-If an authenticated user or group member is already selected from the Start Permissions panel, then only those user(s) may start a Request via Web Entry from this Start Event element.
+If an authenticated user or group member is already selected from the Start Permissions panel, then only those user(s) may start a Request via Web Entry from this Start Event object.

 If selecting the Authenticated option, consider selecting the Allow query string data setting below the Completed Action setting (described below) to read JSON key name and value pairs from the Web Entry's base URL to be included in that Request's data.